ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > Michael: Nope.
 Just me.
 > - George Tasudis as Oleg and Jeffrey Donovan as Michael from Broadcast TV's _Burn Notice_

+> "Phillip Cowan : [Over the phone]  You want to tell me what the head of the Libyan secret police is doing sending me a fruit basket?
+I've got the FBI on my front lawn!" - Richard Schiff as Phillip Cowan

+> People I work for, they have plans for you... powerful, dangerous people.
+And, man, are they upset with me.
+>
+> I misread you, Michael.
+> Didn't expect you to buck quite so much.
+>
+> You're making everyone nervous.
+> - Richard Schiff as Phillip Cowan

 _Season 1 Episode 1_